DmitriySidyakin/Mathix/README.md

 # Mathix
-The Mathematics library for The .NET
+The Mathematics library for .NET